 // Oliver

-PS: On Debian 5 the required packages were bzr cmake build-essential libpcre3-dev libglib2.0-dev libmysqlclient15-dev zlib1g-dev
+PS: On Debian 5 the required packages were bzr cmake build-essential libpcre3-dev libglib2.0-dev libmysqlclient15-dev zlib1g-dev.

 Kaum tauen die letzten Schneereste, wird Reykjavík wieder zum Nizza des Nordens: Hundekacke wo man geht und steht